Coding Intro

 If you do not understand this section, just remember that you do not want to see any white space that is highlighted with darker areas.
 If you do, delete that “tab”; and then the next time you hit the tab key, Thonny will just add 4 spaces.
 You can also hit the space key 4 times!

 For demonstration purposes, we will use the symbol to show spaces.
 However, when you write the code, you will add a space for each you see in the example code.
-The space added (indentation) before the lines inside the block are very important as this is how Python knows where blocks start and where they end.
+The space added (indentation) before the lines inside the block is very important as this is how Python knows where blocks start and where they end.
 Each line with the same indentation is a continuation of the block.
 The last line with no indentation is the end of the block.

 count = 0